-End of August 2018 – 1 year and 9 months since plan approved
+End of August 2018 – one year and nine months since plan approved

-I had been waiting 3 months for the wheelchair that was supposed to arrive in 6-8 weeks.
+I had been waiting three months for the wheelchair that was supposed to arrive in six to eight weeks.
 It arrived last week.

 The supplier decided to change the measurements, and they provided a wheelchair that is much wider than I was measured for.
 This wider wheelchair does not easily fit through the internal access door from the garage that is the only flat access inside the house.
 It is also heavier and doesn’t fit in my car.
 They are refusing to take it back and provide the wheelchair that the OT measured for me.